stafwag/blog/source/_posts/2018-04-27-how-to-start-dlm-monitoring-on-a-vdsl-line-in-belgium.markdown

  * <a href="https://www.telnet.be">telenet</a> the cablenet network provider.
  * <a href="https://www.proximus.be">proximus</a> is the telephone network provider.

-On telefpone network there are alternative internet providers but they use the network of proximus.
+On telephone network there are alternative internet providers but they use the network of proximus.

 I switched my internet connection from ADSL to VDSL and switched to a new provider ( <a href="https://www.edpnet.be">edpnet</a>).